chengqihao/Maximal-kPlex/README.md

 The code of paper “Efficient Enumeration of Large Maximal k-Plexes”

 ## Algorithm
-The sequential algorithm is in the file "Plex_seq".
+The sequential algorithm is in the file "Sequential".

-The parallel version is in the file "Plex_par".
+The parallel version is in the file "Parallel".

 ## Datasets
 We provide some small datasets in the file "datasets".